 Nashoba Brooks School builds student confidence around a core of personal excellence.

 Nashoba Brooks defines excellence as the commitment to doing one’s personal best, while striving to go beyond it, achieving fuller mastery, and making meaningful contributions to the community.
-Personal excellence, defined in the philosophy statement of the school, is not limited to academics, athletics, and the arts.
+Personal excellence, defined in the mission statement of the School, is not limited to academics, athletics, and the arts.
 Personal excellence also relates to character, citizenship, and integrity.
-Class initiatives, as well as small group and individual student community initiatives, communicate the important role character plays both within the school and in the wider community we serve.
+Class initiatives, as well as small group and individual student community initiatives, communicate the important role character plays both within the School and in the wider community we serve.

-In measuring students’ Nashoba Brooks School communicates excellence both within our school community and throughout the greater community.
-Conferences, reports, Friday letters, displays of student work, performances, portfolios, and student publications are ways the school communicates students’ excellence.
+In measuring students’ growth, Nashoba Brooks communicates excellence both within our School community and throughout the greater community.
+Conferences, reports, Friday letters, displays of student work, performances, portfolios, and student publications are ways the School communicates students’ excellence.
 Teachers best communicate to students about excellence “often, directly, on the spot.”
 Teachers also provide students and parents with rubrics, assessment models, curriculum guides, test scores, and comprehensive trimester progress reports.

 Competition and Cooperation